Rtyujklop/fresh-value/docs/DesignDoc.md

 Since the scope of the project is quite small at the moment, we were mainly thinking about Single Responsibility and how each class has it's own "job".
 In further sprints, we plan to add more from SOLID and other principles.

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

+Sprint 3: We have elaborated on single responsibility, but we have also addressed dependency inversion by using several kinds of DAOs and FileDAOs with needs and users to handle API calls which are then handled in Angular with other classes designed around single responsibility.
+The DAOs also follow the Open/Closed principle, with the fileDAOs inheriting from their individual DAOs.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_